Entry requirements and qualifications

 We consider applications on their individual merit and the entry requirements shown are indicative only.
 If you receive an offer, it may differ slightly from the typical offer.

-As part of our commitment to the UK national agenda on widening participation, we consider the educational context in which grades have been achieved and may offer you a contextual offer.
+As part of our commitment to the UK national agenda on widening participation, we consider the educational context in which grades have been achieved and may make you a contextual offer.

-You need to take the UKCAT test if you are applying for a medical or dental degree at Bristol.
+You need to take the UCAT test (formerly UKCAT) if you are applying for a medical or dental degree at Bristol.

 - National Admissions Test for Law (LNAT)